bitblit/seedy-maven-plugin/readme.md

 ## Release Notes

+### Version 0.7
+This is a backwards compatible feature release
+* Added ability to do Delta comparisons and only upload files that are different
+* Added ability to delete files on S3 that don't exist locally
+* Added ability to compress HTML
+* Added ability to do general search-and-replace in uploaded text
+* Added ability to compute MD5 and stick into a metadata field

 ### Version 0.6
 This is a backwards compatible feature release
 * Extracted file processing from S3 Upload into its own library so it can be used standalone (Drigo, in wrench-drigo)